metasyn/memex/content/entries/misc/devterm.md

 # devterm

-a while back clockworkpi released a small handheld computer called the [devterm](https://www.clockworkpi.com/devterm). i originally bought it for the inclusion with my eurorack synthesizer, hoping to potentially use it as a small and quick way to add [orca](https://100r.co/site/orca.html). if you haven't used orca before, check out my project [[learn-orca]] too. in particular, i was interested in a compact screen and keyboard combo, which fits the bill for the devterm. i also thought it might be an interesting computer to bring to certain situations, where i don't necessarily need the entirety of a full laptop/computer to accomplish some task. it is really small and light!
+a while back clockworkpi released a small handheld computer called the [devterm](https://www.clockworkpi.com/devterm). i originally bought it for the inclusion with my eurorack synthesizer, hoping to potentially use it as a small and quick way to add [orca](https://100r.co/site/orca.html). if you haven't used orca before, check out my project [[learn-orca]] too. in particular, i was interested in a compact screen and keyboard combo, which fits the bill for the devterm. i also thought it might be an interesting computer to bring to certain situations, where i don't necessarily need the entirety of a full laptop/computer to accomplish some task. it is really small and light! i have a feeling that i will mostly end up just tinkering with it as a way of learning more, and maybe playing some video games.

 upon receiving it though, i realized i would need to customize it a little to feel comfortable using it. below are some various notes on getting it setup and